Stroop Test

 How the Stroop Test Works

-The Stroop Effect is a classic psychology experiment demonstrating cognitive interference—when your brain processes conflicting information.
+The Stroop Effect is a classic psychology experiment demonstrating cognitive interference, which happens when your brain processes conflicting information.

 - A color word appears (like "RED" or "BLUE")